 University of California, Santa Cruz Maternity and Paternity Leave Policies

-University of California, Santa Cruz offers 0 weeks of paid maternity leave and 6 weeks of unpaid maternity leave.
+University of California, Santa Cruz offers 20 weeks of paid maternity leave, 6 weeks of unpaid maternity leave and 10 weeks of paid paternity leave.
 This information is based on anonymous tips submitted by employees.

 Educational Services: College & Universities Maternity and Paternity Leave

 How many weeks of paid maternity, unpaid maternity, paid paternity and unpaid paternity leave do employers in the Educational Services: College & Universities industry offer?

 Maternity Leaves Taken at University of California, Santa Cruz

 - Lady anon535